 I decided to save myself a few bucks by moving this little old website of mine to the aws platform.
 At the advice of a friend, I chose Amazon’s Lightsail platform.
 Lightsail’s current price is $5.00/month and the first month is free.
 It’s really easy to do the move: you make a backup of your existing website (WordPress is the platform of choice for me).
 Then, you log into your Amazon AWS account (create one if you haven’t already done so).
 Follow the instructions for spinning up a new server (in my case a Bitnami WordPress stack).
 Once created, log into your new WordPress account, look for the “Tools” menu item from the dashboard and Import the backup copy of your website.
 You should be up and running and Bitnami has excellent documentation and community support, which is a good thing because I had to make use of them both.

 I ran into trouble adding SSL protection to the site; my preference based on my past experience is to go the Let’s Encrypt route.
 Following Bitnami’s documentation, I ran into minor difficulty at Step 1: Install the Lego client.
-When decompressing the instructions reference an “.xz” client extension when in fact it’s a “gz” extension.
+When decompressing the tarball, the instructions reference an “.xz” client extension when in fact it’s a “gz” extension.
 Not a huge problem.

 My big problem involved Step 3: Configure the Web Server to Use the Let’s Encrypt Certificate(Apache server version).
 I’ve posted screenshots of the majority of my interactions with Bitnami to solve the problems here.
 I’ve reproduced the fatal two (last) lines below: